VolkanSah/Monitoring-outgoing-connections/README.md

 This script can be adjusted to meet specific requirements or integrated into larger security frameworks.
 We recommend consulting cybersecurity professionals for additional guidance.

 ## License
-This project is copyright © [VolkanSah](https://github.com/volkansah)
+This project is copyright © by [VolkanSah](https://github.com/volkansah) you can use it free, but not fpr resell!

 ## Thank You!
 Your support is appreciated!
 If you find this project helpful, consider sharing it, giving a 🌟, or [becoming a sponsor](https://github.com/sponsors/volkansah).
 Follow for more updates and new projects!